-- $\circ~$ is for reckless/dangerous driving shown on the driving record as DD40, DD60 and DD80 - o results in disqualification - Example - Date of conviction 28 May 2011 the endorsement must stay on the driving record until 28 May 2015. - 5 years from the date of offence - In all other cases endorsements stay on your driving record for 4 years from the date of offence. - 6 years from the date of offence - Date of offence 10 June 2012 the endorsement must stay on the driving record until 10 June 2016. - 11 years from date of conviction If the offence is: - drink driving or drug driving shown on the driving record as DR10, DR20, DR30, DR31, DR61 and DR80 - causing death by careless driving while under the influence of drink or drugs shown on the driving record as CD40, CD50 and CD60 - causing death by careless driving, then failing to provide a specimen for analysis shown on the driving record as CD70 - Example Date of conviction 3 December 2009 the endorsement must stay on the driving record until 3 December 2020
+- is for reckless/dangerous driving shown on the driving record as DD40, DD60 and DD80 - results in disqualification - Example Date of conviction 28 May 2011 the endorsement must stay on the driving record until 28 May 2015.

+1 year from the date of offence - In all other cases endorsements stay on your driving record for 4 years from the date of offence.

+2 years from the date of offence - Date of offence 10 June 2012 - the endorsement must stay on the driving record until 10 June 2016.

+11 years from date of conviction - If the offence is:

+- Drink Driving or Drug Driving shown on the driving record as DR10, DR20, DR30, DR31, DR61 and DR80 - causing death by careless driving while under the influence of drink or drugs shown on the driving record as CD40, CD50 and CD60 - causing death by careless driving, then failing to provide a specimen for analysis shown on the driving record as CD70 - Example Date of conviction 3 December 2009 the endorsement must stay on the driving record until 3 December 2020

-APPENDIX 6- Driver Training Passport Discussion Form
+Appendix 6 - Driver Training Passport Discussion Form